sieburger/docker-decred/README.md

 #### Proof-of-stake mining and ticket buy ####

-If you intend to do POS mining with the wallet (buying tickets and/or voting on tickets).
-You will need several additional options when launching the container.
+You will need several additional options when launching the container if you would like to do POS mining with the wallet (buying tickets and/or voting on tickets).

 ##### Vote on tickets automatically
 Use option --enablevoting